I have always been a fan of owning property, it’s very much a British thing. We love owning and talking a lot about property.

-This way I can analyse the TRUE COST of buying a property and renting it out, along with the potential upside with rental returns.
+This way I can analyze the TRUE COST of buying a property and renting it out, along with the potential upside with rental returns.

 Of course, this is going to be using estimated figures for a one-bedroom flat in Bournemouth.

-* I have not put any figures here associated to buying furniture for the rental property here.
+* I have not put any figures here associated with buying furniture for the rental property here.

 * Estimated the monthly service charge fee and ground rent according to figures found on rightmove.co.uk.
 Real estate management fees from previous experience with talking with Bournemouth agent.